- clinicaltrials.gov Summary Chart

 What are the VCU requirements for registration and results reporting?

-VCU faculty are responsible for registering investigator-initiated and NIH-funded clinical trials and maintaining their study record on ClinicalTrials.gov.
+VCU faculty members are responsible for registering investigator-initiated and NIH-funded clinical trials and maintaining their study record on ClinicalTrials.gov.
 Per VCU policy, all studies that meet the ICJME definition of a clinical trial must be registered by the responsible party.
 Trials are registered and results are reported using the ClinicalTrials.gov Protocol Registration and Results System (PRS).

 How do I know if my study qualifies as a clinical trial?